I’ll be honest. February is probably the quietest month in Vienna, with the fewest annual events and festivals.

 - See also:

-The usual concerts, museum offerings, tours etc., continue unabated.
+Anyway, the usual concerts, museum offerings, tours etc., continue unabated this month.
 But what else might you do?

 Exhibitions in February

-Talking art, Art at the Park (February 23rd to 25th for the public) is a high-quality art fair held on the premises of the luxury Park Hyatt Vienna in the centre of town.
+February 2026 might bring a repeat of Art at the Park (2026 dates TBA): a high-quality art fair held on the premises of the luxury Park Hyatt Vienna in the centre of town.

 Enter the Ice World